Ica stones: Possibly authentic stones

 It is possible that some of the Ica stones are authentic artifacts, a notion for instance supported by the early Spanish records of similar stones.
 The large number of stones has been used as an argument both for and against the idea that some are authentic.
 The number of stones could for instance be interpreted as evidence against their authenticity since it might indicate large amounts of them having been made for the purposes of selling them to tourists.
-Modern "Ica artists" have allegedly followed in Uschuya and Gutiérrez's footsteps in producing new forged stones, some based on their designs.
+Modern "Ica artists" have allegedly followed in Uchuya and Gutiérrez's footsteps in producing new forged stones, some based on their designs.

 No studies have been made attempting to distinguish possible genuine stones in the collections.
 Even if some of the more outlandish stones were genuine artifacts, their motifs could plausibly depict less anachronistic scenes than what has been claimed; the images are all highly stylized and what precisely is being depicted is in many cases not clear.
 It is for instance possible that scenes interpreted as showing advanced surgery in reality show acts of mutilation and some supposed flying machines could alternatively be interpreted as birds.

 It is possible that the stones donated to the Regional Museum of Ica by Calvo are genuine.
 In contrast to those in Cabrera's collection, Calvo's stones supposedly have shallower cuts, show finer workmanship, and do not depict any extinct animals, unconventional humans, or advanced technology.
 The motifs of Calvo's stones are typical of pre-Columbian artwork, for instance depicting flowers and birds.
 If Calvo's stones were to be verified as genuine, it would not imply that the more outlandish stones in Cabrera's collection are also genuine.

 In order to defend the assertion that the stones were made by an advanced civilization, Cabrera stated that andesite is a hard stone that is difficult to carve, particularly using stone tools.
 Contrary to Cabrera's assessment, the stones are not carved but engraved; the engravings were made through scratching away the surface layer of oxidation.
 Furthermore, many pre-Columbian cultures, including the Aztec, Inca, and Maya, had advanced metallurgy and were not limited to stone tools.